 MGT 6519.
 Audit Institutions.
-[Formerly MGT 415E] This course serves those entering a valuation service line of an international public accounting firm.
-It fosters the development of a fundamental understanding of channel 1 services.
-The focus is (1) the nature and value of external audits of corporate financial statements, (2) the demand for channel 1 services, and (3) the basic audit strategy and the language attest providers use to scope a channel 1 engagement and use a channel 1 deliverable.
-The emphasis throughout the course is the "forest for the trees."
+[Formerly MGT 415E] This course serves those entering a valuation-related service line of an international public accounting firm.
+The course fosters the development of a fundamental understanding of what attest providers do and the conceptual and practical problems they face.
+Such an understanding facilitatesa productive interaction between program alumni and their largest client-the audit/ assurance service line of their own firm.
+The focus of the course is 1) the nature and value of external audits of corporate financial statements, 2) the demand for audit assist engagements (AKA channel 1 services), 3) the language attest providers use to scope an audit assist engagement, and 4) the fit of an audit assist deliverable in an overall audit strategy.
 Ever present is professional formation, and a socialization into the public accounting profession.
 [1]

 MGT 6524.
-Seminar in Monetary and Fiscal Policy.
+Seminar In Monetary and Fiscal Policy.
 [Formerly MGT 524] Focuses on current fiscal and monetary problems and policies related to the functioning of and the outlook for the economy in which business operates.
 The approach is pragmatic and institutional but also involves the basics of how our monetary system operates and the theoretical concepts as they apply to current problems and policies.
 Distinguished speakers, including toplevel Federal Reserve and Treasury officials and leading representatives of private research and financial organizations participate in seminar presentations and discussions.
-This is a two-mod course with 6525.
+This is a two-mod course with MGT 6525.
 [1]

 MGT 6525.
-Seminar in Monetary and Fiscal Policy.
-[Formerly MGT 524A] Second half of 6534, Seminar in Monetary and Fiscal Policy.
+Seminar in Monetary Fiscal Policy.
+[Formerly MGT 524A] Second half of 6534, Seminar in Monetary Fiscal Policy.
 [1]